jayanthkoushik/corgy/docs/corgy.types.md

     BaseSubType("SubSub1") # fails, `SubSub1` is not a direct sub-class
     ```

+Note that the types returned by the `SubClass[...]` syntax are cached using the
+base class type.
+So all instances of `SubClass[Base]` will return the same type,
+and any attributes set on the type will be shared between all instances.

 ### _class_ corgy.types.KeyValuePairs(values)
 Dictionary sub-class that is initialized from a string of key-value pairs.